Heshan-Sandamal/udacity-project-3-kubernetes-app/README.md

 2. Specify what AWS instance type would be best used for the application?
 Why?
 - Based on the scope of the API and database, T3.Medium instance which is general purpose and also has 4 GB memory, 2 vCPUs seems to be an optimal instance.
-- These instances are medium size which can be horizontally scaled based on the demand
+- These instances are medium size which can be horizontally scaled based on the demand which seems to be optimal considering the cost
 - But with the time, we can do more analysis, understand about actual memory and CPU usage and come up with an optimal instance type

 3. How to save costs